 Password management apps for iPhone/iPad help you do two things very easily: auto-fill login forms and keep your passwords stored securely.
 These days, password manager apps have gotten to the point where you can sync your password from one device to another, including Macs and PCs.

 The App Store is flooded with password managers for iOS.
-Obviously, only a handful of them are good, cost-effective and secure.
+Obviously, only a handful of them is good, cost-effective and secure.

-There are many third-party iOS apps that are built to support/integrate with KeePass but MiniKeePass is probably the best of all.
+Many third-party iOS apps are built to support/integrate with KeePass, but MiniKeePass is probably the best of all.
 MiniKeePass, though old, works like a charm if you use KeePass.
 It runs in the background to support auto-login-information filling when you are browsing Safari.
 The password databases can be secured with a PIN.
 And since the passwords are saved as encrypted KeyPass files, you can even copy-paste them in Dropbox folders to sync.
-There is no cloud sync though.
+There is no cloud sync, though.